-When launched for the first time, Home Assistant will write a default configuration file enabling the web interface and device discovery.
-It can take up to a minute for your devices to be discovered and appear in the user interface.
+When launched for the first time, Home Assistant will create a default configuration file enabling the web interface and device discovery.
+It can take up to a minute after startup for your devices to be discovered and appear in the user interface.

 The web interface can be found at